vaginessa/dns-wiki/FAQ.md

 To quickly enable or disable the firewall, add the AFWall+ widget to your home screen.
 There is no Widget description, the green shield means that the firewall is running, red means it's disabled.
-AFWall+ comes with three widgets, an settings widget, and two to toggle the firewall between enabled/disabled.
+AFWall+ comes with three widgets, an settings widget, and two to toggle the firewall between enabled/disabled with profile(s) support and some basic options.

 Firewall logs

-If you want to see which applications have been blocked by AFWall+, open the menu and enable the Log.
+If you want to see which applications have been blocked via AFWall+, open the menu and enable 'Log'.
 AFWall+ will then log each application blocked.
 You can check the log by opening the menu and selecting _More_ -> _Show log_.

 Password lock/unlock